-Why Europe Can’t Kick Russian Gas
+Russia Probably Won’t Cut Off Europe’s Gas, Because It’s ‘Essentially an Act of War’

 Germany has long argued that importing natural gas from Russia would help keep peace.
 That strategy is being tested now.

 No fossil fuel is more important to understanding Russia’s invasion of Ukraine than natural gas.
 Russia sells gas to Europe via pipelines; Europe relies on it to heat its buildings, power its industry, and generate electricity.
-This interdependent relationship has gone on for decades, and although it may soon come to a close, it has limited the West from imposing harsher sanctions on Russia than it might have otherwise: The sanctions were “specifically designed to allow energy payments to continue,” President Joe Biden said yesterday.
+This interdependent relationship has gone on for decades, and although it may soon come to a close, it has limited the West from imposing harsher sanctions on Russia than it might have otherwise: The sanctions announced yesterday were “specifically designed to allow energy payments to continue,” President Joe Biden has said.

 On Wednesday, I talked with Nikos Tsafos, the James R. Schlesinger Chair in Energy and Geopolitics at the Center for Strategic and International Studies, a think tank in Washington, D.C.
-He has been thinking for a long time about the role that natural gas plays in global energy security.
+He has spent his career studying the role that natural gas plays in global energy security.
 Our conversation has been edited for length and clarity.

 Robinson Meyer: I think a lot of people have heard that natural gas has become a more important fuel over the past decade.
 Has the role of natural gas changed in Europe?